gurpreetengineer/hackerrank/README.md

-# hackerrank
+# HACKERRANK

 ## Here, I'll be adding
-the answer codes for the challenges that I have done in Hackerrank
+The answer codes for the challenges that I have done in Hackerrank